eblahm/eblahg/README.md

 3. Visit /config and fill in the appropriate info your info

-4. Click the "INITIALIZE DROPBOX API CLIENT" button
+4. Click the "INITIALIZE DROPBOX API CLIENT" button.
+This will create the file structure within the APPS folder of your Drobox

-5. add content to the "publish", "pics", and "sidebar_pics" folders
+5. add content to the "published", "pics", and "sidebar_pics" folders

 6. manually launch sync script using the url: /admin/sync You can make this task reoccur as often as you like using cron.yaml